axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 The return type of the marked method should be:

-* A primitive type or wrapper class or
+* A primitive type or wrapper class
-* Classes that implement `equals`, `hashCode`
+* Classes that implement
-	* Or the grouping could become incorrect.
+	* `equals` and `hashCode` or the grouping could become incorrect.
-* and `toString`.
-	* Or the result presentation will be unreadable.
+	* `toString` or the result presentation will be unreadable.

 Dimensions have the following properties:

-* The mandatory `String messageKey`, that is used for the internationalization.
+* The mandatory `String messageKey`, that is used for internationalization.
 * An `int ordinal` with the default `Integer.MAX_VALUE`, that is used for the sorting of functions (the standard sorting is ascending).

 How the presence of multiple `messageKeys` and `ordinals` in compound functions work is described in [Compound Functions](#Compound-Functions).

 ### Statistics

-Methods marked with the annotation `Statistic` will be registered as computable statistics by the framework.
-The method will be called via reflection, if the statistic value of a data elements of this data type is requested (for example for the statistic extraction).
+Methods marked with the annotation `Statistic` will be registered as computable key figure by the framework.
+The method will be called via reflection, if the key figure of a Fact is requested (for example for the value [extraction](Extraction-Processor)).
 The method has to match the following conditions, to be registered by the framework:

 * It has no parameters, except if the parameter list is exactly `Locale, ResourceBundleStringMessages`.
 * The return type isn't `void`.
 * It should be side effect free.
 	* This isn't checked by the framework, so methods with side effects will be registered, but this could have strange effects on the data mining.

-The return type of the method has to be processable by an aggregator (described in [Processors](#Processors)) of the data mining framework, for example `int` or `double`.
+The return type of the method has to be processable by an [aggregator](#Aggregators) of the data mining framework.

 Statistics have the following properties: